opensearch-project/documentation-website/_dashboards/selfhost-maps-server.md

 ## Set up the server

 You must set up the map tiles before running the server.
-You have two setup options:
+You have two setup options: use the OpenSearch-provided maps service tiles set or generate the raster tiles set.

 ### Option 1: Use the OpenSearch-provided maps service tiles set